Ryukotsuki/Poke-Manager/README.md

   Access useful PokeMMO links and resources through the built-in community tools.

 - 🔄 **Automatic Updates**
-  Checks GitHub for new Poke Manager and updater releases.
+  Checks GitHub for new Poke Manager directory releases and installs them without a separate updater app.

 - 🛡️ **Error Logging**
   Captures errors in local logs to make troubleshooting easier.